Deutsche Bank official to face German parliament on rate-rigging

-FRANKFURT, Nov 21 (Reuters) - Deutsche Bank Co-Chief Executive Anshu Jain is sending his chief compliance officer in his place to appear before a German parliamentary committee investigating alleged interest rate rigging among banks.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) Co-Chief Executive Anshu Jain is sending his chief compliance officer in his place to appear before a German parliamentary committee investigating alleged interest rate rigging among banks.

 The committee had originally invited Jain.